 What is the JAMSS Protocol?

-It is a treatment plan to manage and evaluate acute JAMSS.
+Our JAMSS Protocol instructions are a treatment plan to manage and evaluate acute JAMSS.

 Recent research and clinical experience have shown that the best approach to encourage rapid healing with most sprain/strains in first- and second-degree injuries is a protocol that includes movement, exercises, analgesia and conservative treatment.
 The JAMSS Protocol, developed by orofacial pain specialists, is an orthopedic model of care that recognizes the unique characteristics of the jaw joint and facial musculature and bridges a current gap between medicine and dentistry.